 The Department was situated on the 3rd floor of the south-east corner of University College and consisted of two offices, a large reading room, and a storage area.
 In addition to the Carnegie “Arts Teaching Set” (comprised of books, prints, mounted photographs, and textile samples that the University had received in 1925), the Art Library (which was more of a reading room back then) was further established with a gift from prominent Toronto portrait painter J.W.L.
 Forster (1850–1938), who donated $2,000 to purchase additional books.

 During the early years, the Department established excellent relationships with other departments such as Architecture, Archaeology, Anthropology, and Philosophy and with sister institutions including the Royal Ontario Museum, the Ontario College of Art, and the Art Gallery of Ontario.
 In 1946 the Department of Fine Art merged with the Department of Archaeology to become the Department of Art and Archaeology.

-In 1957, the Department and its specialized Library moved to temporary quarters in the former residence of the University President at 86 Queen’s Park Crescent (now the site of the Planetarium) and finally to its present location on the 6th floor of the Sidney Smith Building which opened in 1961.
+In 1957, the Department and its specialized Library moved to temporary quarters in the former residence of the University President at 86 Queen’s Park Crescent (the site of Toronto's old Planetarium) and finally to its present location on the 6th floor of the Sidney Smith Building which opened in 1961.